Emergency position-indicating radio beacon: Ship Security Alert System

 As with EPIRBs, the RTCM maintains specifications for SSAS devices.

 Personal Locator Beacon

 Personal Locator Beacons now include GPS, White and IR Strobe Lights and Return Link Service.

 Personal Locator Beacons (PLBs) are designed for use by individuals who are hiking, kayaking, or conducting other activities on land or water where they are not in or associated with an aircraft or vessel that is equipped with its own ELT or EPIRB.
 As with EPIRBs, the RTCM maintains specifications for PLB devices.

 PLBs vary in size from cigarette-packet to paperback book and weigh 200 g to 1 kg (1/2 to 21/5 lb).
 They can be purchased from marine suppliers, aircraft refitters, and (in Australia and the United States) hiking supply stores.
+They may also be hired from National Park services within Australia, often for free.
 The units have a useful life of 10 years, operate across a range of conditions -40 to 40 C, and transmit for 24 to 48 hours.